-The Quarry holds an Environment Protection Licence (EPL) 13012 issued by the EPA under the Protection of the Environment Operations Act 1997 (POEP Act) and operates under the conditions of Development Consent: 2017/00108663.
+The Quarry holds an Environment Protection Licence (EPL) 13012 issued by the EPA under the Protection of the Environment Operations Act 1997 (POEP Act) and operates under the conditions of Development Consent: 2017/00108663 as modified by LEC 2020/00327172.
 Condition 22 of Schedule 2 of the consent requires a program to monitor stream health and stability in the site which is detailed in the Soil and Water Management Plan.
 This report details the monitoring undertaken as required.